Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Lionsberg Wiki Repairs and Update.md

 However - life is too short and there is too much at stake to be embarrassed about [[Work In Progress]].

-The wiki currently stands at 3,326 interlinked files, and 1,348,424 words.
+The [[Lionsberg Wiki]] currently stands at 3,326 interlinked files, and 1,348,424 words.

 For comparison, the Bible is about 1,189 chapters and 780,000 words, so it is a substantial work to grapple with.